(Note: the Newsletter can also be downloaded as a PDF.)

 PCC

-… met on the 15th January.
-We discussed an external defibrillator, plans for children’s work, repairs to the roof, and our 2025 budget.
+… met on the 9th April.
+We discussed our financial deficit, and plans for children’s ministry.
 If there are aspects of life and worship at Christ Church which you’d like discussing, please speak to Rev’d Carol, Julie Buckley, or one of the PCC members.

 We ask you to pray this prayer ‘this time tomorrow’ after a Sunday service – wherever you are.
 (Why not put a reminder in your phone?)